larsiusprime/divingbell/README.md

 a basic grid layout.
 When I went on to develop Deep Dive I rewrote the app from scratch using a simple Haxe->JS pipeline.

+In any case, to build Diving Bell after cloning this repo:

 1. Install the [Haxe toolkit](https://haxe.org/download/) (I used version 3.4.7)
 2. Install [OpenFL](https://www.openfl.org/download/) (use the Haxelib instructions)
 3. Run "lime test html5" from the project's root directory